Econ Grad (India)

 Whether or not the MA programme you join teaches you or requires you to learn software that are useful for economists, you must make an effort to self-learn the following (there are several free online courses that are available), since these would be required in any kind of a job that you take up later on, or for a PhD (definitely) if you decide to go for it:

-- R or STATA - This is probably the software that would be used the most, because it is used for doing econometrics and carrying out regressions.
-STATA's commands are intuitive and easy to learn, but it is proprietary software which means it does not come for free.
-R's commands are a tad difficult but the software is FOSS (free and open-source software), so it shall always be available for free (I would recommend using its GUI version called RStudio, which looks similar to STATA).
+R - This is probably the software that would be used the most, because it is used for doing econometrics and carrying out regressions.
+R's commands are a tad difficult at first but the software is FOSS (free and open-source software), so it shall always be available for free (I would recommend using its GUI version called RStudio).
+STATA was used by a previous generation of economists and you might still see some of your professors using it.
 You can have a look at the comparison between the commands for the two kinds of software here (and download the actual pdf guide here).
-Since R is picking up steam these days due to the fact that it is free, it would pay off in the long run to prefer this over STATA.
+Since R is picking up steam due to the fact that it is free and that it has a vast number of useful packages (add-ons) for economics, it would pay off in the long run to prefer this over STATA.
 Nevertheless, you can learn both software for free at Econometrics Academy.
+You can learn R in particular on this website.

 Apart from learning software, it would be advisable to do part-time work related to academics, such as being an online subject matter expert (SME) for economics.
 While being an SME, you can help undergrad students around the globe with solving problems in economics.
 This way you get to revise your undergrad concepts (thus, strengthening your basics), and also earn an income while being home.
 For this, you can check out various platforms such as Chegg (I do not have any affiliation with them).